wz30/Leetcode/README.md

 - 159 Longest Substring with At Most Two Distinct Characters [two pointer + hashmap(for + while)]
 - 340 Longest Substring with At Most K Distinct Characters [same as 159]
 - 395 Longest Substring with At Least K Repeating Characters [divide and conquer(time?) | 2nd solution?]
+- 953 Verifying an Alien Dictionary [logic and corner case | pre for Alein dictionary]
 ### To do list
 - 755 Pour Water [related to trapping rain water]
 - alein dictionary [Topological sort: find cycle in graph | dfs backtrack?]